millipedia/MillcoUtils/README.md

 	$mu->file_icon('whatever');

 will inline an svg file with the name whatever.svg if it exists in the site/assets/images/ or a folder relative to that if you've configured it.
 NB this used to default to images/icons so if you update you might need to specify the 'icons' folder now.

+If you want to use the icons included in this module then you can use:

+	$mu->icon('whatever');

+Most of these are IBM Carbon icons which use an Apache 2.0 license.

 We normally use 'currentColor' in SVGs loading this way.